ute-hoffmann/CbbMLargeLibrary/README.md

-# High-throughput combinatorial mutagenesis of a Form II RubisCO enhances both speed and selectivity
+# The fitness landscape of a Form II rubisco in a photosynthetic bacterium guides engineering of oxygen tolerance

-Here, code and info for the analyses presented in the manuscript "High-throughput combinatorial mutagenesis of a Form II RubisCO enhances both speed and selectivity" are collected.
+Here, code and info for the analyses presented in the manuscript "The fitness landscape of a Form II rubisco in a photosynthetic bacterium guides engineering of oxygen tolerance" are collected.

 ## Library design